xmengkinaxis/CPP/System Design Interview Checklist.md

   - **Federation (functional partitioning):** splitting by business function reduces replication lag, balances load, and isolates workloads (e.g., separate DBs for users, orders, analytics).

 - Challenges
   - **Complex joins & denormalization:** queries requiring data across partitions are slower and may cause consistency issues.
+A large number of logical partitions to accommodate future data growth, vs a few physical database server.
+Such database server can have multiple database instances running on it.
+Use a configuration file to map the logical partitions to database server.
+So that can move partitions around easily.
   - **Referential integrity:** foreign keys across partitions are difficult to enforce; must often be handled in application logic.
   - **Application changes:** logic must know which partition to query or write to.
   - **Rebalancing issues:**
-    - Uneven load (overloaded/underloaded partitions).
+    - Uneven load (overloaded/underloaded partitions, unbalanced).
     - Hotspots (too much activity concentrated on a partition).

 - Design Considerations
   - **Logical vs Physical Partitions:**
     - Maintain more logical partitions than physical servers for flexibility.
+For better performance and scalability, we can keep more shard than these just required.
     - Use a configuration layer to map logical partitions to physical servers so they can be moved as load grows.
   - **Placement strategies:**
     - *Co-resident partitioning:* keep partitions on the same machine to reduce index size and I/O.